-Your utilities include your electricity, gas and water supply, and telephone supply and connection.
+Your utilities include your electricity, your gas and water supply, and your telephone supply and connection.

 - agreement to fair and reasonable payment arrangements (for example, instalment plans)

-- suspension (stopping) disconnection or any debt collection activity
+- suspending disconnection or any debt collection activity

 - telling you about concessions and government assistance (for example, grants), and how to get these.